 12 You go around in endless, fruitless loops

 You know you want a change in your life.
 And you’re researching what you could do differently.
 How best you could do this.
 What the risks are, and how you could minimise those.
-Who has done something similar before, and with what success.
+Who has done something similar before and how successfully.
 You’re analysing different options, study the pros and cons, weigh up what the best decision would be.
 And where best to start.

 All of the above can help you get ready to make a change.
 But if you’ve turned into a cat biting its tail, going ’round in endless, fruitless loops, or if you’ve got stuck in analysis paralysis and over-thinking, whilst nothing changes in your life, then it’s probably time to look at ways to actually make a change, rather than just talking or thinking about it.

-Moving forward question: What’s the best next step I can take right now to get my change going?
+Moving forward question: What’s the best next step I can take right now to get a change going?

 13 You’re making excuses

-There are times when initiating a change is not the right thing for us to do – when it’s more important to stick it out with a situation, and get through it.
+There are times when initiating a change is not the right thing to do – when it’s more important to stick it out with a situation and get through it.
 Or when we just want to enjoy the status quo and a life that, overall, works quite well for us.

 But if you’re not in such a time, if you’re unhappy with your life, and yet you notice how you’re finding one reason after another for not making a change for the better, then chances are that you know, in your innermost, that you need a change.
 Which probably scares you!